NoahStolk/ddinfo-web/docs/game-formats/replay-events.md

 Examples:
 - If entity ID A is 0, it means the player died.
 Entity ID B will contain the [death type](#death-types).
 User data will be 0.
-- When a dagger is deleted from the scene; Entity ID A is the entity ID of the dagger and entity ID B is 0.
+- When a dagger is deleted from the scene; entity ID A is the entity ID of the dagger and entity ID B is 0.
 - When a dagger is eaten by Ghostpede; entity ID A is the entity ID of the Ghostpede and entity ID B is the entity ID of the dagger.
 - When a Level 4 homing splash 'dagger' hits a Squid I; entity ID A is the entity ID of the Squid I and entity ID B is the entity ID of the homing splash 'dagger'.